 Sooner or later, something in the garden will need pruning.
 Pruning trees and bushes help to keep them healthy, promote growth, and can remove diseased or damaged areas.
 Small pruning shears are perfect for bushes and smaller trees.
 However, if you have large trees that need regular pruning it will be a good idea to invest in loppers.

 If you plan to use mulch in your garden or garden paths, then having a bow rake is a good idea.
 This tool is great for spreading mulch or even gravel.
 It can quickly level out an area of a garden and aerates the soil as you work.

 If you need to dig a large hole, mix up the perfect soil mixture or turn compost, then a shovel is what you need.
 Essentially a large trowel, this tool is extremely useful in the garden.
-Most often, I use my shovel for mixing new soil and compost together before planting and filling containers with the mixture.
+Most often, I use my shovel for mixing new soil and compost together before filling and planting containers with the mixture.

 Some gardeners are quite content to stick their hands in the dirt without gloves.
 I do this quite often.
 However, a pair of garden gloves is always a good idea.
 These come in handy when dealing with prickly, thorny, or poisonous plants that you would not want to touch with bare hands.

 Whether your garden is big or small, a wheelbarrow can come in handy.
 Great for moving mulch, mixing soil, carrying the harvest, or those recently pulled weeds.
 I went many years without a wheelbarrow and let me tell you, getting one made a world of difference.
 Now I can easily tackle all of my gardening tasks and when I’m done it allows me to quickly carry all of my tools to the shed for cleanup.
 Alternatively, a garden cart is also useful, doing an equal job to a wheelbarrow.

 That’s it!
 Those are the 8 gardening tools you need to have a successful garden.
 Are you ready for the gardening season?